 Always obtain a police report when reporting a crime.

-Australia does not have an Embassy or Consulate in Belize.
-If you need consular assistance, contact the Australian High Commission in Trinidad and Tobago:
+Australia doesn't have a High Commission in Belize.
+If you need consular assistance, contact the Australian High Commission in Trinidad and Tobago.

 Australian High Commission, Port of Spain